KevCaz/KevCaz.github.io/content/notes/webhosting/aboutthiswebsite/index.md

 ### I've learned even more

-There are a myriad of things that I've learned and I won't detail here.
+There are a myriad of things that I've learned and won't detail here.
 From little technical details, such as the [difference between `rem` and `em`](https://stackoverflow.com/questions/13941275/how-does-rem-differ-from-em-in-css) to technologies I was not even aware of, such as [KaTeX](https://katex.org/) for